 Describe hazardous waste collection events and summary data which generally covers what was collected.
 Household hazardous waste (HHW) is accepted by the El Paso County Household Hazardous Waste Facility.
-Education activities documented earlier in the education and outreach section provides information to residents on this opportunity.
-A collection event was held on April 22, 2014.
-A total of 15,632 pounds of waste was diverted from a landfill.
-The following is a breakdown of what was collected: -Electronics: 5,385 pounds -Latex paint: 5,917 pounds -Used motor oil: 854 pounds An article on this event was published in Fort Carson's newspaper, The Mountaineer.
-During Fort Carson's Pollution Prevention Day (September 16, 2014), an additional four hour collection event was held in partnership with El Paso County.
+Education activities documented earlier in the education and outreach section provide information to residents on this opportunity.
+No. On April 22, 2015 a Household Hazardous Waste Collection Event was held at Fort Carson.
+Approximately 100 people brought in unwanted products including old paint, oil, pesticides, TVs and computers to avoid disposal in a landfill.
+This event was held in partnership with El Paso County.
 Due to the site for the drop-off location, a scale could not be utilized.
-According to the DPW Pollution Prevention coordinator, about 75 people dropped off various types and amounts of hazardous waste.
 Please refer to Attachment 8 for further details.
 The disposal of hazardous waste generated from training activities is coordinated through the Hazardous Waste Storage Facility (HWSF) onpost.
 Turning in waste to the HWSF requires training to ensure all their requirements are met.
 Records of waste are maintained on a daily basis, and are kept at the HWSF.
-No. Maintain an inventory of industrial facilities that discharge into the MS4 or to waters of the United States within Fort Carson.
+Maintain an inventory of industrial facilities that discharge into the MS4 or to waters of the United States within Fort Carson.
 The types of industrial activities that must be inventoried are set forth in 40 CFR §122.26(b)(14)(i) through (xi).
 This inventory must include the location of the activity, the location of its outfall and corresponding receiving water, and the NPDES permit status for its stormwater discharge.
 Industrial discharges at Fort Carson are regulated under the Multi Sector General Permit.
 Through the requirements of this permit, industrial activities are tracked in a spreadsheet that includes a reference to the Stormwater Pollution Prevention Plan for the site (including location of the activity, location of the outfall and corresponding receiving water, as well as permitting information), exposed materials, monitoring requirements, and comments on the facility.
-No.
+No - MSGP was reissued in October of 2015 and all information was updated accordingly.